-- the "intermediate" hearing, scheduled two months after the opening of a reorganization proceeding in order to assess the continuation of the observation period, is cancelled; - the request presented to Court by the debtor shall be communicated to the court registry (greffe) by any means; - communications between the court registry, the court-appointed trustee, the court-appointed creditors' representative, as well as between the other proceeding bodies shall be made by all means.
+- the "intermediate" hearing, scheduled two months after the opening of reorganization proceedings in order to assess the continuation of the observation period, is cancelled; - the request presented to court by the debtor shall be communicated to the court registry (greffe) by any means; - communications between the court registry, the court-appointed trustee, the court-appointed creditors' representative, as well as between the other proceeding bodies shall be made by all means.

-PROVISIONS RELATED TO FARMS (Article 3)
+Provisions related to farms (Article 3)

-The Insolvency Ordinance provides that for farms, until the expiry of Period 1, in the context of an amicable settlement proceeding (réglement amiable) under the Rural and Sea Fishing Code (Code rural et de la pêche maritime") (i) the worsening of a debtor's situation, as from 12 March 2020, may not prevent the appointment of a conciliator and (ii) the financial insolvency, to which the agreement has not put an end to, must be assessed according to the debtor's situation on 12 March 2020.
+Ordinance No.1 provides that for farms, until 23 August 2020 inclusive, in the context of out-of-court settlement proceedings (règlement amiable) under the Rural and Sea Fishing Code (Code rural et de la pêche maritime") (i) the worsening of a debtor's situation, as from 12 March 2020, may not prevent the appointment of a conciliator and (ii) the financial insolvency, to which the agreement has not put an end to, must be assessed according to the debtor's situation on 12 March 2020.